dotnet/linker/docs/design/assembly-loading.md

 - XML from an assembly will be processed only if the assembly is marked

-  Embedded XML from statically referenced assemblies may no longer be processed if the embedding assembly is not marked.
+  Embedded XML descriptors will logically be considered dependencies of the assembly, not global dependencies.

-- Constant propagation and branch elimination will will run per marked assembly
+- Constant propagation and branch elimination will run per marked assembly

-  Unmarked assemblies will not be processed for constants and will not have unused branches removed.
-This will not inline constants across assemblies, and leaves room to optimize constant propagation to run at a more granular level inline with the marking logic.
+  This leaves room to optimize constant propagation to run at a more granular level inline with the marking logic.

-### Restrictions
+### Breaking changes

 We will restrict the embedded XML so that it may only modify the containing assembly.
 This is to prevent cases where a (possibly lazily loaded) assembly modifies code in another assembly that we have already processed, breaking assumptions and creating logical inconsistencies.
+XML passed on the command-line will continue to work as they do today.

 Embedded XML from assemblies which are not marked may not be processed, to avoid the need to load all referenced assemblies in case they have embedded XML.

+Unmarked assemblies will not be processed for constants and will not have unused branches removed.

 To support on-demand processing one assembly at a time, we will temporarily remove support for constant propagation across assembly boundaries.
 Note that to remove unused branches based on constant callees, we need to know whether callees - possibly in other assemblies - are constant.
 This would require loading and processing direct assembly references for constants before doing branch elimination.
 In general case, this could require recursive processing of assembly references for new constants introduced by branch elimination.
 There are plans to move constant propagation to `MarkStep`, which will add back cross-assembly constant propagation.

 ### Exceptions to lazy loading

-When the linker default action is `copy`, we will preserve the .NET5 behavior that keeps all statically referenced assemblies (that don't override the default action).
+When the linker default action specified via `-c` or `-u` is `copy`, we will preserve the .NET5 behavior that keeps all statically referenced assemblies (that don't override the default action).
 For consistency with this behavior, static references of dynamically loaded assemblies will be kept as well.
 This will be done by pre-loading the reference closure of assemblies if the linker's default action is `copy`.

 However, embedded XML, constant propagation, and branch elimination still obey the rules above, and may not be processed even when the default action is `copy`.